hninwaimon-source/api-automation-testing/README.md

 This repository contains Postman API test collections for [Reqres.in](https://reqres.in) demo API.

 git clone https://github.com/hninwaimon-source/api-automation-testing.git
+or
+Download the Zip file and Import to the Postman

 ## How to Run the Tests